6 Best Calendar Apps in 2026

 This is more premium but does have a solid free experience for mobile calendar application with a clean and easy to use design on the go.
 Vimcal wants to be the fastest way you manage your calendar and they do this with features that span into AI, team management and better collaborating with others externally.

 There's a few notable features, the first of those is AI Time Finder that helps you share dates, or a Calendly link, or even a screenshot.
 It will pick all the meetings out and plot them out on the calendar making it easier to plug them in right away.
-I tested this by forwarding a messy email thread with like six different proposed meeting times, and Vimcal actually parsed it correctly and suggested the overlapping availability.
-Pretty slick.

 They don't stop there with the team slots function.
 It allows you to book slots with others and even use AI to find the best slots they think will work out.
 You can use group voting for your meeting times and also use a Calendly link for automatic bookings.
 The group voting feature is especially useful if you've ever tried coordinating a meeting with five people across three time zones.
 Instead of the email chaos, everyone votes on their preferred times and Vimcal picks the winner.